Todd Davis is a experienced filmmaker and film and screenwriting teacher.

 National Broadcasting Society’s annual student competition award in the Short Film category.
 Another film from that class, "Bitter Roast," was nominated for a New England Emmy award.

 Production at Boston University, Curry College, and Fitchburg State University, and graduate-level Avid Digital Video Editing and graduate-level Video Production at

-Todd has taught Screenwriting at Curry College and Regis College.
+Todd has taught Screenwriting at Curry College, Regis College, and Acton-Boxborough Community Education.

 Other courses Todd has taught include Digital